tytydraco/yessleep/out/I_Was_Hired_to_Maintain_an_Old_Mans_Farm_Property.md

 	I sat under that window until dawn arrived.

 	In the morning, so exhausted my eyes ached as if melting out the bags beneath them, I slumped downstairs cautiously.
 A singular piece of paper, ripped from something larger, sat on the countertop.
 It read:

-I will be leaving for a few days.
+“I will be leaving for a few days.
 It will be okay.
-We will be okay.
+We will be okay.”

 	He wasn’t lying, his truck was gone, the house was quiet, and I was completely alone.
 I knew what I had to do.
 	Unworried about monitoring my volume I clattered upstairs to the place in the wall.
 Prying open the panelling, the trapdoor swung open.
 Before me was a small room as I had seen before, the area of which could not have been larger than 16 square feet and five feet tall.
 I imagine one could only sit down in there, on the small area of bare floor in the center.
 The monster of candles stretching over the room was alight on hundreds of its wicks.
 Along with the indecipherable scribblings and paintings I had seen before, the center of the opposite wall presented a portrait of something I couldn’t understand.
 Even through the paint strokes of adaptation, I was beneath its power.
 I had no idea what was being depicted, but I made out an eye in the chaos.
 A small dot I could only assume looked down on me.
 What was I witnessing in this snapshot of artistic expression?
 What could it possibly be?
 	Below the work, an ancient note read:

-I love you, oh Great One
+“I love you, oh Great One“

 	Beneath was a small red cloth draped over a small table, on top was something that made me fall back in shock.
 An offering, I assumed, sat there.
 A small skull, old and grey, shattered and collapsed at the right temple, a second set of teeth above the first, on both the bottom and top jaws.
 I slammed the trapdoor shut.
 Inside I locked every possible point of entrance, even barricading the front and my bedroom doors.
 Stacked high were the old man’s antique furniture against everything.
 	I don’t know what I planned to do, perhaps I thought an angel would descend and take me away from Albert Seamore’s hell.
 I just didn’t want him to come back, I never wanted to see him again.
 I guess I planned to kill him upon his arrival proceeding his current escapade, so I set up any jangly devices, bells and windchimes, etc, that I could find.
 Set along each doorway I knew when the old man came along I would be prepared.
 I went to bed with an axe meant for wood chopping next to me.